Nelson, British Columbia: Print

 The Nelson Daily News was a local newspaper that began publishing in 1902.
-In 2010, it was announced the paper would cease publication, with the final edition of the newspaper published on July 16, 2010.
-The closure occurred shortly after the Nelson Daily News acquisition by Black Press, which purchased the paper from Glacier Media Inc.
+In 2010, it was announced that the paper would cease publication, with the final edition published on July 16, 2010.
+The closure occurred shortly after Black Press acquired the Nelson Daily News, which purchased the paper from Glacier Media Inc.

-Black Press prioritized the publication and circulation of the Nelson Star, which is published twice-weekly, on Wednesdays and Fridays.
-It started being published twice-weekly in 2010.
+Black Press prioritized the publication and circulation of the Nelson Star, which is published twice weekly, on Wednesdays and Fridays.
+It began publishing twice weekly in 2010.
 The Nelson Star now circulates to over 9,000 recipients.